 Photography Exhibition: Waffen-SS Battle for Europe

 More than 11,000 French citizens joined the Waffen-SS in 33.Waffen-Grenadier-Division der SS Charlemagne.
 This does not take into account thousands of 1940 French citizens who volunteered after the provinces of Alsace-Lorraine (Elsaß-Lothringen) were annexed by Germany and declared Reichsländer, that is, integral parts of the Reich.
 A rough estimate is that over 8,000 Flemings served in the Flemish 27.SS-Freiwilligen-Panzergrenadier-Division Langemark and in 5.SS-Panzer-Division Wiking up to September 1944, and that the number grew to over 13,000 by the end of the war.
 Another 10,000 Walloons served in 28.SS-Freiwilligen-Grenadier-Division Wallonien.
 All together, perhaps 10,000 Italians saw active duty with the Italian Waffen-Verband der SS and 29.Waffen-Grenadier-Division der SS.
 Up to 20,000 Dutch joined the Waffen-SS in 23.SS-Freiwilligen-Panzergrenadier-Division Nederland and Wiking, and tens of thousands of others served in organizations such as Organization Toth.
 More than 26,000 Scandinavians volunteered for service in the Wiking and 11.SS-Freiwilligen-Panzergrenadier-Division Nordland.
 Another 13,000 Swedes volunteered against the Soviet aggression in Finland during the Winter War and through rotation, as many as 45,000 Spanish and Portuguese volunteers served in the Spanish Blue Division as well as in Spanische-Freiwilligen Kompanie der SS 101 on the Eastern Front.
-Right image: An unidentified Waffen-SS Volunteer.
+Left image: An unidentified Waffen-SS Volunteer.
 Commons Bundesarchiv.
-Left image: Exposition de Photographies de la Waffen-SS, 42 Avenue des Champs-Élysées, Paris, France in January 1944.
+Right image: Exposition de Photographies de la Waffen-SS, 42 Avenue des Champs-Élysées, Paris, France in January 1944.
 Public domain.